cbonnin88/Python_bootcamp/README.md

 2. A Simple calculator that lets you add, subtract, multiply, and divide numbers
 3. A file sorter
 4. Web scrapping from a world demographic website and exporting the data into a CSV
+5. An Automated Web scrapper for crypto currency